What is Asset Management?

 Identification and Classification of Assets

-Tangible and intangible assets form the foundation of any asset management strategy.
-Tangible assets include physical property, equipment, or resources, while intangible assets encompass intellectual property, copyrights, patents, or branding.
-Accurate identification and classification of assets provide a solid basis for effective management.
+Tangible and intangible assets lie at the heart of any asset management strategy.
+Tangible assets encompass physical property, equipment, or resources, while intangible assets encompass intellectual property, copyrights, patents, or branding.
+Accurate identification and classification of assets form a strong basis for effective management.

 Asset Acquisition and Procurement

 Strategic decision-making plays a vital role during the asset acquisition and procurement phase.
-Evaluating different procurement options based on cost, quality, and service is crucial to make sound investments and optimising returns.
+Evaluating different procurement options based on cost, quality, and service is crucial to making sound investments and optimising returns.

 Asset Maintenance and Depreciation